TheGhouls/oct/doc/index.rst

 Welcome to oct's documentation!
 ===============================

-Oct stand for Open Charge Tester, the goal of this project is to give you the basics tools for write simple tests.
+Oct stand for Open Charge Tester, the goal of this project is to give you the basics tools for writing simple tests.
 The tests are simple python scripts that make calls to web page or web service, submit data, login, etc...
-OCT will give you basics tools for easily writing your test.
+OCT will give you the tools for easily write your test.

-This documentation will provide you basics examples for writing tests, use oct-tools, lunch tests, get results or even customize the results to fit your needs
+This documentation will provide you basics examples for write your tests, use oct-tools, lunch tests, get the results or even customize the results to fit your needs

-Note that the OCT project is in early development and is not suitable for productions tests actually.
+Note that the OCT project is in early development and is not suitable for production.

 If you want to contribute you're welcome !
 Check the git, fork the project, and submit your pull requests !

-The OCT module steel need many features at this point, here somme examples :
+The OCT module still needs many features at this point, here somme examples :

-* Full python3 support
+* Full python3 support (Experimental at the moment)
-* New lib for replace Mechanize (based on html5lib ?)
 * Full celery integration for multi-processing
 * More generic tests in core module
 * More fancy templates